 In June 1998, NATO staged practice bombing raids in Albania and Macedonia in an attempt to induce Milosevic to back down.
-Milosevic called NATO's bluff: in the summer of 1998, Serb forces began a scorched-earth policy of destroying whole
+Milosevic called NATO's bluff: in the summer of 1998, Serb forces began a scorched-earth policy of destroying whole villages.
+Up to 300,000 people were internally displaced from their homes in this stage of the conflict and several thousand others fled to neighboring Albania and Macedonia, as well as to destinations farther into Europe and abroad.

 In October 1998, U.S. Special Envoy Richard Holbrooke negotiated an agreement with Serbian president Slobodan Milosevic to decrease Serb forces in Kosovo and to allow two thousand unarmed "verifiers" into the territory under the control of the Organisation for Security and Cooperation in Europe.
-The United Nations Security Council issued a resolution "welcoming" the October agreement and "demand[ing] immediate action from the authorities of the Federal Republic of Yugoslavia and the Kosovo Albanian leadership to cooperate with international efforts to improve the humanitarian situation and to avert the impending humanitarian catastrophe."223 The verifiers were deployed, but Milosevic reneged on his agreement to reduce his forces in Kosovo.
-Despite the presence of the international verifiers, sporadic fighting continued.224
+The United Nations Security Council issued a resolution "welcoming" the October agreement and "demand[ing] immediate action from the authorities of the Federal Republic of Yugoslavia and the Kosovo Albanian leadership to cooperate with international efforts to improve the humanitarian situation and to avert the impending humanitarian catastrophe."
+The verifiers were deployed, but Milosevic reneged on his agreement to reduce his forces in Kosovo.
+Despite the presence of the international verifiers, sporadic fighting continued.

-The turning point for many U.S. diplomats was in January 1999, when Serb forces killed forty-one civilians in the Kosovo village of Racak.225 Over the attempts of Serb authorities to block international war crimes investigators from entering Serbia, the efforts of international forensic specialists managed to investigate the incident.
+The turning point for many U.S. diplomats was in January 1999, when Serb forces killed forty-one civilians in the Kosovo village of Racak.
+Over the attempts of Serb authorities to block international war crimes investigators from entering Serbia, the efforts of international forensic specialists managed to investigate the incident.
 They found that the dead were indeed civilians, not KLA troops as claimed by Serbian officials.
 The KLA retaliated and the fighting escalated.